 Breakaway gaps are an excellent form of gap to watch when you're trying to locate securities with a high probability of a trend day.
-They’re gaps that break the security out of a trading range or congestion zone and are a much stronger confirmation than a non-gap breakout of a range.
-The gap itself will then serve as support for the security in the case of an upside gap, allowing it to more easily continue in the direction of that gap itself.
-True breakaway gaps rarely close in the days immediately following the gap day.
+They are gaps which break the security out of a trading range or congestion zone and are a much stronger confirmation than a non-gap breakout of a range.
+The gap itself will then serve as support for the security in the case of an upside gap allowing it to more easily continue in the direction of that gap itself.
+True breakaway gaps rarely close in the days immediately following the gap.

-In our GLD, one of our first breakaway gaps heading into the summer took place on May 16, when it came out of this trading range where a number of common gaps took place, but then on the 16th, a gap above the congestion for most of that range.
+In our GLD, one of our first breakaway gaps heading into the summer took place on May 16th, it came out of this trading range where a number of common gaps took place, but then on the 16th a gap above the congestion for most of that range.
 Notice that following the gap itself, the security was not able to completely close the gap from the previous day’s close.
-It held that closing price and continued with a strong trend day on the upside, even continuing that trend for several days following it.
+It held that closing price and continued with a strong trends day on the upside, even continuing that trend for several days following it.

-There was another nice solid pullback into this 20-day simple moving average zone with a lot of overlap from one bar to the next, and then on the 11th of July, our GLD broke higher out of that pullback, out of that congestion with another breakaway gap.
+There was another nice solid pullback into this 20 days simple moving average zone with a lot of overlap from one bar to the next, and then on the 11th of July our GLD broke higher out of that pullback, out of that congestion with another breakaway gap.
 Notice the gap again had a very difficult time closing and to move that to a larger continuation pattern on the upside for several days.

-Breakaway gaps are one of my favorite types of gaps to look for when I'm trying to find securities that have a high probability of a trend day, or at the very least, a trend morning because they tend to offer the best follow through on the upside, and on the downside as well when this pattern is flipped over and reversed.
+Breakaway gaps are one of my favorite types of gaps to look for when I'm trying to find securities that have a high probability of a trends day or at the very least a trend morning because they tend to offer the best follow through on the upside and on the downside as well when this pattern is flipped over and reversed.

 Related Articles on STRATEGIES